 Welcome to Forex Trading Tutorial For Beginners basics guide.
 If you are new to Forex trading and willing to start learning, you have landed at the right page.

-This is a step by step Forex trading tutorial.
+This is a step by step Forex trading tutorial for newbies.
 This tutorial aims to provide all the necessary information to newcomers in one place.

 This tutorial is created by a Forex trading expert; AKA Technician.
 Technician has been in the markets for over a decade .
 He is specialized in technical analysis and running for the Chartered Market Technician(level 2) certification.
 In addition to a Master’s degree in finance .